microsoft/Phi-3CookBook/md/01.Introduce/Phi3Family.md

-# Microsoft's Phi-3 family
+# Microsoft's Phi family

-The Phi-3 models are the most capable and cost-effective Small Language Models(SLMs) available, outperforming models of the same size and the next size up across a variety of language, reasoning, coding, and math benchmarks.
+The Phi models are the most capable and cost-effective Small Language Models(SLMs) available, outperforming models of the same size and the next size up across a variety of language, reasoning, coding, and math benchmarks.
 This release expands the selection of high-quality models for customers, offering more practical choices for composing and building generative AI applications.

-The Phi-3 Family includes mini, small, medium and vision versions, trained based on different parameter amounts to serve various application scenarios.
+The Phi Family includes mini, small, medium and vision versions, trained based on different parameter amounts to serve various application scenarios.
 Each model is instruction-tuned and developed in accordance with Microsoft's Responsible AI, safety and security standards to ensure it's ready to use off-the-shelf.
 Phi-3-mini outperforms models twice its size, and Phi-3-small and Phi-3-medium outperform much larger models, including GPT-3.5T.

-## Example of Phi-3 Tasks
+## Example of Phi Tasks

 | | |
 |-|-|